I am pleased to provide a searchable directory of home professionals who embrace the philosophy of designing and

-As you go about the selection process, it is important to check that the architect is interested in the issues that are bringing you to seek out architectural help.
-Currently, residential architecture is practiced regularly by only a few architects.
+As you go about the selection process, check that the architect is interested in the issues that are bringing you to seek out architectural help.
+Currently, residential architecture is practiced regularly by only a small number of architects.
 Although many architects enjoy designing houses, if they are inexperienced in home design, the process may not go smoothly.
-Just as you wouldn’t go to a dentist for a sore foot, in selecting an architect, it’s best to find someone who has made houses their specialty.
+Just as you wouldn’t go to a dentist for a sore foot, when you select an architect, it’s best to search for someone who has made houses their specialty.

 Check references carefully.
-It is important that you verify that the architect is licensed or permitted to provide services in the state in which your property is located.
+Verify that the architect is licensed or permitted to provide services in the state in which your property is located.

 Study their style.
 Make sure that you like the character and quality of the architect’s work.

 Communicate clearly about your expectations, including budget.
-As described in The Not So Big House in Chapter Five, people’s goals regarding dreams, details and dollars rarely coincide.
-The architect and the client need to work closely together to make sure that compromises are made in either quality, quantity or cost to design a home that the client can afford.
+As described in Chapter Five of The Not So Big House, people’s goals regarding dreams, details and dollars rarely coincide.
+The architect and the client need to work together to make sure that compromises are made in either quality, quantity or cost to design a home that the client can afford.
 If a builder is selected early in the design process, he or she can also help give pricing information.
 This is by far the most difficult part of any house design process.
 Don’t think it will go away by not discussing it.